-How to Cut a Pomegranate
+How to Cut and Juice a Pomegranate

-How to Peel a Pomegranate
+How to cut open a pomegranate

 3. Pop it open: Place your thumbs into the top and gently pry open the sections, which will open naturally like the petals of a flower.

 - Fastest: On a plastic cutting board, place the pomegranate section skin side facing up.
 Whack the skin with a large wooden spoon several times to knock out the seeds.
-You may wish to put paper towel underneath to contain any splatter.
+You may wish to place paper towel underneath to contain any splatter.

 - Cleanest: Fill a medium mixing bowl with cold water.
 Place the pomegranate section in and pry out any seeds with your fingertips.
 The seeds will be separated from the pith as the seeds will sink and the pith will float, so drain out the pith from water to have seeds leftover.